 Do You Have To Be Sore After Exercise?

-Its also a myth that once you stop feeling muscle soreness from your workouts, that the exercise program is no longer effective.
+It's also a myth once you stop feeling muscle soreness from your workouts, the exercise program is no longer effective.
 Don't use muscle soreness as a gauge at the effectiveness of a workout.

 What Happens When You're Not Sore Anymore?

-Also don't make the mistake of thinking great workouts have to make you really sore the next day either.
+Also don't make the mistake of thinking great workouts have to make you really sore the next day.
+They don't.

 Can Supplements Reduce Muscle Soreness?

 Are there any supplements that can help DOMS?
 Below is a summary of some which have been looked at.

 Some people take vitamin C to reduce muscle soreness.
 The idea is since vitamin C is needed to make connective tissue and since there is damage to connective tissue during DOMS, taking vitamin C might reduce muscle pain after exercise.
 Some researchers in the 1950s found vitamin C might reduce DOMS but this study been criticized by other researchers.
 Since then, other studies have shown vitamin C does not reduce DOMS.